This is the last day of my “day job.” The one I started only five weeks ago.

 At this new place, there were ten people I’d worked with at the “great and spacious building” I left two years before.
 Joining them seemed like becoming part of a David and Goliath story.
 It felt like sticking it to the man.
 It was closure for an open wound.
 I’d be working in a familiar industry, fighting the good fight for those in need.
 And I’d be good at it.

-Two days into the new job I received an email from an acquisitions editor at Cedar Fort Publishing.
+Two days into the new job I received an email from an acquisitions editor at a publishing company.

 “Hello Tana, I have read your entire book and am going to pitch it to the board.”